sagemath/trac_to_gh/Issue 7528.md

 ```
 Assignee: @rlmill

-Given an undirected graph and an integer k, it is possible to find through the flow algorithm an orientation of it such that any vertex has an out-degree of at most k ( or say that this is impossible )
+The function minimum_outdegree_orientation() returns a DiGraph which is an orientation of the current graph, such that the maximum out-degree is minimized.

+Uses LP !

+Nathann

 Issue created by migration from https://trac.sagemath.org/ticket/7528